Song of the day for 12.18.25: “Vultures” by John Mayer

 Leave a Reply

-Discover more from Ryan Welton
+Discover more from Ryan Welton: Life of a polymath

 Subscribe now to keep reading and get access to the full archive.